mwa-templates/template-maven-pom-project/README.md

 ## Branching model

-The workflows assume a branching model that is somewhat inspired by the [git-flow branching model](https://nvie.com/posts/a-successful-git-branching-model/), but much less complicated.
+The provided workflows assume a branching model that is somewhat inspired by the [git-flow branching model](https://nvie.com/posts/a-successful-git-branching-model/), but much less complicated.

 The `develop` branch is the default development branch.
 It should always contain a potentially releasable version of the software.
 Each actual development should take place in a feature or bugfix branch (e.g. `feature/...` or `bugfix/...` or whatever).
 Finished work should then simply be merged into the `develop` branch, usually via a pull request.
 For releasing, a release branch should be used.
 This can be done by the corresponding workflows (see below).
 Note, that a `master` branch or a `main` branch does not exist.

 ## Versioning concept

-Some of the workflows depend on a correct versioning in the POM of the project.
+The workflows depend on a correct versioning in the POM of the project.
 In the `develop` branch this version should always have a major and a minor version, but no patch version; i.e. `1.0-SNAPSHOT`.
 The same holds true for any feature or bugfix branch.
-For the release branches, the below mentioned workflows will take care of the versioning.
+For the release branches, the workflows will take care of the versioning.

 ## Workflow concepts